AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 Each product and/or variant is represented by a resource, and therefore maps 1:1 to a repository node.
 It is a corollary that a specific product and/or variant can be uniquely identified by its path.

 The product/variant resource does not always hold the actual product data.
 It might be a representation of data held on another system (such as hybris).
-For example, product descriptions, pricing, and so on, are not stored in AEM, but retrieved in real time from the eCommerce engine.
+For example, product descriptions and pricing are not stored in AEM, but retrieved in real time from the eCommerce engine.

 Any product resource can be represented by a `Product API`.
 Most calls in the product API are variation-specific (although variations might inherit shared values from an ancestor), but there are also calls which list the set of variations ( `getVariantAxes()`, `getVariants()`, and so on).